 The man offers a greeting of sorts and launches into an explanation of how he knows many important world leaders, how he’s always being invited to counsel them.
 He looks like Average Israeli guy, and I’m not buying his story.
 He’s incredibly joyful, whatever else he might be.
 He’s speed-talking.
 Bilderberg Summit.
 Kings and other heads of state.
 I stare at him, incredulous.
 He starts talking about farming.
 He talks about how people don’t know how to farm anymore, and that it’s bad thing that so many people are dependent on grocery stores for their livelihood.
 I tell him that I agree with him.
 He begins talking about the crush of refugees moving into Europe.
 Something about how if they only knew how to farm, then they could immediately be productive.

 He tells me I should move to Israel so that he can teach me to farm.
 I decline.
 He says, “For twenty years, I’ve been waiting for you to move to Israel so I can teach you to farm.”
 This is getting weird.
 In an alternate universe, I’d love to move to Israel and let this guy teach me to farm.
-The guy is friendly and apparently harmless.
+He is friendly and apparently harmless.
 I begin to think he doesn’t really mean anything he’s saying.
 It’s like he’s playing a joke, but that I’m in on the joke with him.
-I walk back to my bag and get a bag of pumpkin seeds.
+I walk back to my bag and get some pumpkin seeds.
 I offer pumpkin seeds to the man and woman.
 They both decline my offer.
 He’s talking about Nazis and how they were descended from the Knights of the Order of Malta.
 I figure everything is getting tense right about now.
 I don’t look at the German woman.
 He says that he’s a Jew of German heritage, but all his family ‘went up in the crematoria’.
 Yeah, it’s getting tense.

 Now he’s talking about Donald Trump.
 How Trump keeps saying these things that generate controversy.
 “He needs better advisers.
 People who will keep him from saying things that cause chaos.”
 The only other time I’ve heard Israelis mention Donald Trump in the past two weeks is when a couple of check point guards were on our bus, inspecting passports.
 “What do you think of Trump?” one of them asked, in joking-threatening manner.